-3. Is our theory of change based on credible evidence? [select one] ☐ Theory of change does not have a sound basis in facts, but may be based rat approaches or specific visions of one or few individuals her on historical Theory of change based on generally held beliefs that impact only the specific exists, but does not reflect the latest thinking on the given topic; fit within the other players and nonprofits is minimally considered Theory of change based on recent evidence from the field and an understand organization's role and opportunity for impact within the landscape of other nonprofits - Theory of change is driven by the latest research and evolves over time as the organization, and broader context evolves to constantly reflect the most imput to advance the organization's mission and vision ☐ Not applicable □ Do not know 4.
-Do we have a plan of action to achieve our goal, vision and mission? [select one] 1 Strategy is nonexistent, unclear, or incoherent (largely a set of scattered init strategy has no influence over day-to-day behavior, strategy includes no long to build future capacity , Strategy exists but is either not clearly linked to mission, vision, and overarch coherence, or is not easily actionable; strategy is not broadly known and has over day-to-day behavior Coherent strategy has been developed and is linked to mission and vision, as general goals, but is not fully actionable; strategy is mostly known and day-to partly driven by it Organization has clear, coherent medium to long-term strategy that is both a linked to overall mission, vision, and driven by strong, overarching goals; stra known and consistently helps drive day-to-day behavior at all levels of organialso includes long-term plan to build future capacity ategy is broadly □ Not applicable □ Do not know
+- 3. Is our theory of change based on credible evidence? [select one] - □ Theory of change does not have a sound basis in facts, but may be based rather on historical approaches or specific visions of one or few individuals - □ Theory of change based on generally held beliefs that impact only the specific area; research exists, but does not reflect the latest thinking on the given topic; fit within the landscape of other players and nonprofits is minimally considered - □ Theory of change based on recent evidence from the field and an understanding of the organization's role and opportunity for impact within the landscape of other players and nonprofits - □ Theory of change is driven by the latest research and evolves over time as the research, organization, and broader context evolves to constantly reflect the most impactful way to advance the organization's mission and vision - □ Not applicable - Do not know - 4.
+Do we have a plan of action to achieve our goal, vision and mission? [select one] - Strategy is nonexistent, unclear, or incoherent (largely a set of scattered initiatives); strategy has no influence over day-to-day behavior, strategy includes no long-term plan to build future capacity - □ Strategy exists but is either not clearly linked to mission, vision, and overarching goals, lacks coherence, or is not easily actionable; strategy is not broadly known and has limited influence over day-to-day behavior - Coherent strategy has been developed and is linked to mission and vision, as well as guided by general goals, but is not fully actionable; strategy is mostly known and day-to-day behavior is partly driven by it - Organization has clear, coherent medium to long-term strategy that is both actionable and linked to overall mission, vision, and driven by strong, overarching goals; strategy is broadly known and consistently helps drive day-to-day behavior at all levels of organization; strategy also includes long-term plan to build future capacity - □ Not applicable - $\hfill\square$ Do not know

-5. Do we have the ability to expand the scope of our operations successfully? [select one] Limited understanding of factors needed to scale successfully; track record of unsuccessful expansion; no plan for growth Limited understanding of key factors needed to scale successfully (e.g., funding, talent, environmental conditions), minimal plan for growth General understanding of key factors needed to scale successfully (e.g., funding, talent, environmental conditions); promising track record of successful expansion in the past, moderate plan for growth Clear program-by-program understanding of key factors needed to scale successfully (e.g., funding, talent, environmental conditions); strong track record of successful expansion in the past; developed plan for growth Not applicable Do not know
+- 5. Do we have the ability to expand the scope of our operations successfully? [select one] - □ Limited understanding of factors needed to scale successfully; track record of unsuccessful expansion; no plan for growth - □ Limited understanding of key factors needed to scale successfully (e.g., funding, talent, environmental conditions), minimal plan for growth - □ General understanding of key factors needed to scale successfully (e.g., funding, talent, environmental conditions); promising track record of successful expansion in the past, moderate plan for growth - □ Clear program-by-program understanding of key factors needed to scale successfully (e.g., funding, talent, environmental conditions); strong track record of successful expansion in the past; developed plan for growth - □ Not applicable - □ Do not know